inspec/inspec/docs/resources/aws_security_group.md

 ### vpc_id

-A string identifying the VPC which contains the security group.
+A string identifying the VPC that contains the security group.
 Since VPCs commonly contain many SGs, you should add additional parameters to ensure you find exactly one SG.

     # This will error if there is more than the default SG
     describe aws_security_group(vpc_id: 'vpc-12345678') do